-For plan years beginning after 2013, the Affordable Care Act (ACA) institutes so-called market reform provisions that place a host of new restrictions on group health plans.
+For plan years beginning after 2013, the Affordable Care Act (ACA) instituted so-called market reform provisions that place a host of new restrictions on group health plans.
 The penalty for violating the market reform restrictions is a punitive $100-per-day, per-employee penalty or $36,500 per employee per year.
-With a limited exception, these new market reform provisions significantly restrict an employer’s ability to reimburse employees for premiums paid on individual health insurance policies, referred to as employer payment arrangements.
+With a limited exception, these market reform provisions significantly restrict an employer’s ability to reimburse employees for premiums paid on individual health insurance policies, referred to as employer payment arrangements.

 Employer Payment Arrangements

 Under employer payment arrangements, the employer reimburses employees for premiums they pay on their individual health insurance policies (or the employer sometimes pays the premium on behalf of the employee).
 As long as the employer (1) makes the reimbursement under a medical reimbursement plan and (2) verifies that the reimbursement was spent only for insurance coverage, the premium reimbursement is excludable from the employee’s income.
 These arrangements have long been popular with small employers who want to offer health insurance but are unwilling or unable to purchase group health coverage.

 Unfortunately, according to the IRS and Department of Labor (DOL), group health plans can’t be integrated with individual market policies to meet the new market reform provisions.
 Furthermore, according to the DOL, an employer that reimburses employees for the individual policies (on a pretax or after-tax basis) has established a group health plan because the arrangement’s purpose is to provide medical care to its employees.
 Therefore, reimbursing employees for premiums paid on individual policies violates the market reform provisions, potentially subjecting the employer to a $100 per-day, per-employee ($36,500 per year per employee) penalty.